 Your newborn spits up a lot?
 Tips on how to reduce spit-up

 - Breastfeed your baby in a more upright position.
 Semi-reclined positions are pretty helpful, as they help gravity guide the milk down into the tummy.

-- Try to breastfeed in motion (while walking or rocking, if possible).
+- If possible, try to breastfeed in motion (while walking or rocking).
 Wearing your baby in a sling has also been found to help reduce gas and acid reflux symptoms in babies.

 - Avoid distractions while breastfeeding; this keeps them from moving around, which prevents wind intake.
-Mothers can use nursing necklaces to reduce distractions while breastfeeding, which will reduce the incidences of spitting up.
+Mothers can use nursing necklaces to reduce distractions while breastfeeding, reducing the incidences of spitting up.

 - Avoid handling your baby too roughly after feedings; the movement might cause the milk to surface.

 - Have smaller, more frequent feedings instead of long, far-spaced feedings that are more difficult to digest.